matplotlib/matplotblog/content/posts/matplotlib-in-data-driven-seo/index.md

 ax.legend(handles=legend_elements, fontsize=15)
 ```
 # Summary
+This is just a sample from our studies and more can be found on our website.
 The matplotlib library meets our needs in terms of visual capabilities and flexibility.
 It allows us to create standard plots in a single line of code, as well as experiment with different forms of graphs thanks to its lower level features.
 Thanks to opportunities offered by matplotlib we may present the complicated data in a simple and reader-friendly way.